Chouine

 At the end of the play, each player counts the total number of card points in their tricks, the winner of the last trick adds 10 points for dix de der, and each player adds the value of any combinations they declared during the play.
 The player with most points wins the partie.
 In case of a tie the partie is annulled: neither player wins it and the same dealer deals again.

 In practice, in many deals it is only necessary to consider the scores for declarations, the number of brisques taken by each player and the dix de der, from which it will be clear who has won the partie.
-Only in the case of a fairly close result is it necessary to compute the exact card point scores including the kings, queens and jacks to determine the winner.
+The kings, queens and jacks have a total value of only 36 points compared to 94 for the brisques plus dix de der, so only in the case of a fairly close result is it necessary to compute the exact card point scores including the value of the individual picture cards to determine the winner.

 Further deals are played, the turn to deal alternating between the players, until one player has won the enough parties to win the manche (for example a manche of five parties will end as soon as one player has won three parties).
 After this, if a complete game is being played, there is a second manche, followed if necessary by a third manche (la belle) as a decider if the players have won one manche each.